Talksport: Broadcast

 Talksport is also transmitted across the UK digitally via DAB digital radio, Freeview, Sky, Virgin Media and Freesat.
 Talksport is also streamed online and available for any Internet connected devices; however, due to rights restrictions on live coverage, some live sport commentaries are not available online.

-Since August 2011, several shows on Talksport have been available on Sirius XM satellite radio in the US and Canada.
+Since August 2011, several shows on Talksport have been available on SiriusXM satellite radio in the US and Canada.

 During the 2006 FIFA World Cup, Talksport was available on DAB digital radio in some German cities.
 The station also partnered with Pure to sell a Talksport-branded Pure One digital radio receiver.

 Sister stations

 Talksport 2

 The new station launched on 15 March 2016 as part of a Sound Digital's successful bid for second national commercial DAB multiplex.
 The launch date coincided with the opening day of the 2016 Cheltenham Festival.
 Former Talksport chief executive Kelvin MacKenzie had proposed a rival sports station as part of Listen2Digital's opposing bid for the second national commercial DAB multiplex.

 Talksport 2 is a 24-hour sports station which focuses on a broad range of live sporting action from the UK and around the world and includes rugby, cricket, tennis, golf, football and horse racing, plus US sport.
 On its first day, Talksport 2 broadcast commentary of India v New Zealand in the ICC World Twenty20, Atlético Madrid v PSV Eindhoven in the Champions League and Indian Wells Masters tennis.
 On 9 June 2020 talkSPORT 2 switched from DAB Mono to DAB+ Stereo to make room for Times Radio.

 In its first two years on air, Talksport 2 acquired broadcast rights to the Aviva Premiership, Super League, ATP World Tour Masters 1000, French Open, ICC World Twenty20, NatWest t20 Blast, Royal London One-Day Cup, Indian Premier League, WGC Match Play, La Liga, MotoGP, ICC Champions Trophy, Premier League, English Football League, Champions League and Europa League.

 It has broadcast specialist programming dedicated to the Football League, La Liga, European football, horse racing rugby league, rugby union, boxing, cricket, tennis, NBA, US sport, and golf.

 From January 2019, Talksport 2 was re-positioned as a rolling sports news and live sport station.

 As of September 2023, the station broadcasts to a weekly audience of 376,000 listeners, according to RAJAR.